A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Introduction

-The general framework allows us to estimate the aforementioned nested models in a unified way, while existing methods are model-specific or restrictive.\footnote{For example, \citet{ConnorKorajczyk_Performance_1986}, \citet{StockWatson_PCA_2002}, \cite{BaiNg_NumberofFactors_2002} and \citet{Bai_Inferential_2003} estimate the classical factor model by principal component analysis (PCA), while \citet*{Fanetal_largecovariance_2013} use a principal orthogonal complement thresholding method. \citet{Fanetal_ProjectedPCA_2016} propose a projected-PCA for the semiparametric factor model. \citet{PelgerXiong_State-varying_2019} estimate the state-varying factor by a local version of PCA based on kernel smoothing. \citet{Chenetal_SeimiparametricFactor_2021} develop a regressed-PCA for the homogenous conditional factor model, while \citet*{Guetal_Autoencoder_2021} propose an autoencoder method. \citet{Gagliardinietal_Timevarying_2016} require observable factors for estimating a conditional factor model with no arbitrage. } We specialize the general theory for each model by providing simple primitive conditions.
-Our contributions are four-fold.
-First, we provide a novel estimation of the homogenous conditional factor model, which allows $p$ to grow as fast as $N$.
-Second, we provide an estimation of the semiparametric factor model, which allows for time-varying characteristics, nonzero pricing errors, and non-noisy intercepts in pricing errors and risk exposures.
-Third, we provide an estimator that can consistently estimate the factor space in the state-varying factor model.
-Fourth, to the best of our knowledge, our paper is the first one that provides an estimation of the unconstrained conditional factor model.
+The general framework enables the estimation of the aforementioned nested models in a unified manner, overcoming limitations of existing methods that are often model-specific or restrictive.\footnote{For example, \citet{ConnorKorajczyk_Performance_1986}, \citet{StockWatson_PCA_2002}, and \cite{BaiNg_NumberofFactors_2002} estimate the classical factor model by principal component analysis (PCA), while \citet{Fanetal_largecovariance_2013} use a principal orthogonal complement thresholding method. \citet{Fanetal_ProjectedPCA_2016} propose a projected-PCA for the semiparametric factor model based on linear sieves, while \citet{Fanetal_StructuralDeep_2022} employ neural networks. \citet{PelgerXiong_State-varying_2019} estimate the state-varying factor by a local version of PCA based on kernel smoothing. \citet{Chenetal_SeimiparametricFactor_2021} develop a regressed-PCA for the homogenous conditional factor model; \citet{Parketal_FactorDynamics_2009} propose a Newton-Raphson algorithm; \citet{Kellyetal_Characteristics_2019} propose an alternating least squares procedure; \citet{Guetal_Autoencoder_2021} propose an autoencoder method. \citet{Gagliardinietal_Timevarying_2016} require observable factors for estimating a conditional factor model with no arbitrage. } By tailoring the general theory for each model and providing simple primitive conditions, we make several contributions.
+First, we offer a novel estimation approach for the homogeneous conditional factor model, allowing $p$ to grow as fast as $N$.
+Second, we accommodate time-varying characteristics, nonzero pricing errors, and non-noisy intercepts in both pricing errors and risk exposures for the semiparametric factor model.
+Third, our estimator is capable of consistently estimating the factor space in the state-varying factor model.
+Fourth, to the best of our knowledge, our paper is the first to provide an estimation method for the unconstrained conditional factor model.